 HOW CAN I REGISTER?

 Please download 'Chen Bing Taiji Academy USA' from Google Play and Apple app store.
 After downloading, please register and book your class through the application.
-This is our new management system for school from 2016.

 If you are unable to book it, please inquire within at info@ChenBing.org

 Please remember that we do not prefer walk-ins or drop-ins unless already booked.

 After downloading our school app, you will see this 'Class', 'Enrollment', and 'Appointment' on the left side after logging on.
 If an enrollment is overdue, it will not be seen in the enrollment screen because the enrollment will be closed before 2 days of start date.

 Then, click 'Buy' at the bottom and find services you want to register.
 Make sure to contact CBTAUSA admin team to join an enrolment if it is overdue.